xoopscube/xupdate-store/index.md

 Next, go to » Module Installation and click X-Update Manager install button.
 Follow the instructions in the installation wizard.
 Finally, get and deploy modules, preloads and themes to install from X-Update GUI.
-X-update ensures the latest code is always deploying for the benefit of all, webmasters and developers of modules and themes.
+X-update ensures the latest code is always deploying for the benefit of all,
+site owners and webmasters, developers of modules and themes.

+**Module Name**  : Xupdate Store

+**Module Version**  : 2.31